Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Tags define properties for templates, such as
 - time ranges during which a template shall be applied or not applied
 - groups whose direct or indirect members are allowed or denied application of a template
-- specific email addresses which are are allowed or denied application of a template
+- specific email addresses (including alias and secondary addresses) which are are allowed or denied application of a template
 - specific replacement variables which allow or deny application of a template
 - an Outlook signature name that is different from the file name of the template
 - if a signature template shall be set as default signature for new emails or as default signature for replies and forwards